Klorenn/PixelKale/README.md

 # 🌱 PixelKale - KaleCraft

-**KaleCraft** is the first immersive blockchain agriculture experience on Stellar.
+**PixelKale** is the first immersive blockchain agriculture experience on Stellar.
 Players cultivate, mine, and harvest KALE tokens while enjoying a modern pixel art interface with dynamic day/night themes.
 It combines real blockchain technology with an interactive and addictive farming game.

+> **Inspired by Ben Wallet's ecosystem** - Built on the same KALE infrastructure with enhanced gaming mechanics

 ## 🎮 Features